ShovalZ97/OOP.Assignement2/README.md

 In this class and in the seed and bound parameters.
 Output: The function creates n text files on disk and returns an array of the file names.
 Each line in the file contains at least 10 characters.

-Within each call of the methods over our file, we are measuring the elapsed time for each action.

 ### Function2 - getNumOfLines
 Input: an array that contains the file names.